|

 Llewellyn rejoined the Queensland Police on 1 May 1918, and saw service as a police constable at a number of centres including Innisfail, Fossilbrook, Mackay and Ogmore.

-At some stage he married Margaret (Maggie) Catherine Byrne, daughter of William and Mary Ann (Byrne?).
 Llewellyn was discharged from the police force on superannuation in January 1936 and he and Maggie lived at 43 Milne Lane, Mackay.
-He was in his early 50s at the time of his death at Mackay Hospital on 28 December 1944.
+He was aged 52 at the time of his death at Mackay Hospital on 28 December 1944.
+His death certificate records his marriage to Margaret Byrne.

 Some years later, Maggie moved to Sydney and became a baby-sitter for the family of racehorse trainer Tommy Smith.
-Following an illness, Maggie Dadswell died in Sydney in 1961.
+Following an illness, she died in Sydney in 1961.

-Llewellyn Dadswell's first wife, Minnie Dadswell, died in Brighton, Sussex, in 1973.
-Their daughter Dorothy died the following year, also in Brighton.
+Minnie Dadswell died in Brighton, Sussex, in 1973.
+Their daughter Dorothy, who had been helping support her mother, died the following year, also in Brighton.

 Related information